NightworkersLabs/games-system/front-cross-casino/README.md

   - `docker compose up -d`
   - Make sure on Portainer that everything got back up.

-## How to add a new partner into the referring system
+### Adding a new partner into the referring system

 - You will need to create a Pull Request for each new partner to add to the app.
   - Update `backlink_references.ts` with new partner information, following `BacklinkReferenceBase` interface.